ASHUMHRPROJECTS1/DIY-Variable-Power-Supply/README.md

 > ![](vertopal_c4f090e5b0b04dba8f557977d83b2c0f/media/image29.png)
 **Download Gerber** file from **HERE.**

-**New users will also get some coupons while registering atvia this blue link.**
+**New users will also get some coupons while registering at  [JLCPCB]((https://www.jlcpcb.com/IAT) via this blue link.**

 **Conclusion:**

-**Thank you for reading this guide, hopefully, this guide provides full steps to help you to create your own\"DIY \"DIY**

-**Variable Power Supply\"**. **If you have any questions please post them in the comment section below.
-If you have any questions please post them in the comment section below.**
+**Thank you for reading this guide, hopefully, this guide provides full steps to help you to create your own DIY Variable Power Supply\"**. **If you have any questions please post them in the comment section below.**

 ![](vertopal_c4f090e5b0b04dba8f557977d83b2c0f/media/image30.png)